-As we were driving away, we noticed some interesting evergreens (all needles pointing straight up on the branches) that resembled the American, “fake tree” cell towers.
+As we drove away, we noticed some interesting evergreens (all needles pointing straight up on the branches) resembling the American “fake tree” cell towers.
 My dad would’ve appreciated these greatly; he’s a retired cellular engineer.

 Auckland’s Tamaki Drive

-We drove Tamaki Drive, a gorgeous stretch of coastal highway with distant views of downtown Auckland, beautiful homes, and quaint groupings of restaurants and shops.
+We drove Tamaki Drive, a gorgeous stretch of the coastal highway and a hot spot for Auckland photography.
 Stopped for lunch on the water.
-Quickly picking up that Americans must be relatively few and far between; many New Zealanders seem surprised—even excited—to hear an American accent.
+Quickly picking up that Americans must be relatively few and far between, many New Zealanders seem surprised—even excited—to hear an American accent.
 The “excited” reaction is a weird, albeit nice, experience considering much of my overseas time with locals is spent separating myself from the “Ugly American” stereotype, insisting I’m a liberal.

 Communication Breakdowns… All in English

 After lunch, I checked into the Sky City Grand Hotel next door to Auckland’s Sky Tower.
 Not to be outdone by Jeff, I experienced my own translation breakdown trying to get parking directions on “Vitterol Street.”
 I wandered away from the concierge, still confused, only to realize a minute later that the street the hotel actually sits on is “Federal Street.”
 The concierge must’ve thought I was mocking her for sure because I repeated that street name back to her exactly the way she said it at least three times.